Union says Iowa Veterans Home workers at risk of infection

 Pat Garrett, a spokesman for Gov. Kim Reynolds, said that three employees at the home tested positive in late March, were sent home and are recovering.

-He said the home has tested 23 residents for COVID-19 so far and all have been negative.
+The home says it has tested 24 residents for COVID-19 so far and all have been negative.